 Formal education The non-workplace based component of an accounting education program.

-Good practice Those elements considered essential to the education\ and development\ of professional accountants\ and performed at a standard necessary to the achievement of competence.\

-"Good practice" relates not only to the range of content and processes of education and development programs, but also to the level or standard at which they are performed (i.e., the depth and quality of the programs).
+General education Broad-based education to develop the skills necessary as a foundation for coping with the demands of professional accounting education and practical experience.
+Good practice Those elements considered essential to the education and development of professional accountants and performed at a standard necessary to the achievement of competence.
+Explanation: "Good practice" relates not only to the range of content and processes of education and development programs, but also to the level or standard at which they are performed (i.e., the depth and quality of the programs).
 The IAESB is conscious of the wide diversity of culture; language; and educational, legal, and social systems in the countries of the member bodies and of the variety of functions performed by accountants.
 Different factors within these environments may vary the ability of member bodies to adopt some aspects of "good practice."
 Nevertheless, member bodies should continuously aspire to "good practice" and achieve it wherever possible.

-Higher education Education\ beyond secondary school level, usually at universities or colleges.

-Primary and secondary education refer to the mainly compulsory element of schooling required by the governments of many countries.
+Higher education Education beyond secondary school level, usually at universities or colleges.
+Explanation: Primary and secondary education refers to the mainly compulsory element of schooling required by the governments of many countries.
 "Higher" education refers to a third order of education, which succeeds secondary education and for which a secondary education qualification (or equivalent) is often a prerequisite.
 It is at a higher level than "higher secondary" or "upper secondary" education and is sometimes referred to as "tertiary education."
 Information technology Hardware and software products, information system operations and management processes, and the human resources and skills required to apply those products and processes to the task of information production and information system development, management and control.
+Initial professional development (IPD) Learning and development through which individuals first develop competence leading to performing a role in the accountancy profession.